solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 Istio comes with a few [sample addons](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-quick-start) for adding observability components like Prometheus, Grafana, and Kiali.
 In this lab **we will assume you are not going to use these components** as they are intended for very simple deployments and **not intended for a realistic production setup**.
 We will install something that looks more realistic and use that.

+{% hint style="warning" %}
-> :warning: Istio's sample addons for Prometheus, Grafana, Kiali, etc are NOT intended for production usage.
+Istio's sample addons for Prometheus, Grafana, Kiali, etc are NOT intended for production usage.
 This guide will walk through a setup more production like.
+{% endhint %}

 ## Prerequisites